The Freedom of Working Remotely

 Freedom to travel

 It’s possible for you to work with clients while you’re anywhere in the world.
 And to expand your client base outside of your geographical location, working with clients around the world.
-Technology continues to improve productivity for entrepreneurs who work virtually.
+Technology continues to improve productivity for accounting professionals who work virtually.